jalil/readable/README.md

   - Access it at http://localhost:3000/ to view the app.

-- Updates are triggered by dispatching actions to reducers.
-Reducers and actions are written properly and correctly return updated state to the store.

 - Listed posts are displayed with title, author, number of comments, current score, and a voting mechanism to upvote or downvote the post.
 Posts should have buttons or links for editing or deleting that post.

 - The voting mechanism works and correctly displays the new vote score after clicking.